What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 Screen mirroring requires two components: a screen-sending device and a screen-receiving device.

 The screen-sending device uses a screen mirroring protocol.
-There are different protocols for screen mirroring.
-Good examples of this include Google Cast on Chromebooks and Apple AirPlay on iPhones.
+Different protocols exist for screen mirroring.
+Good examples include Google Cast on Chromebooks and Apple AirPlay on iPhones.

 Screen mirroring also needs a receiver.
 The receiver is the goal of the content you are trying to view.
 There are hardware receivers, such as Chromecast, Apple TV, and many more.